-The College Board’s PSAT 8/9 will be given as Colorado’s ninth grade state summative assessment in English language arts (ELA) and mathematics starting in spring 2018.
+The College Board’s PSAT 8/9 will be given as Colorado’s ninth grade state summative assessment in English language arts (ELA) and mathematics.
 Colorado Legislature passed HB 17-1181 that amended the state’s high school testing requirements.
 The intent of the legislation was to align Colorado’s high school ELA and math exams into a cohesive suite of assessments.
 When combined with Colorado’s existing 10th and 11th grade assessments, the PSAT 8/9, PSAT 10, and SAT will provide the state, districts, and schools with a longitudinal, evidence-based assessment system that measures growth in relation to essential college and career readiness and success outcomes from grade nine through eleven.

 The PSAT 10 tests the same skills and knowledge as the SAT in a way that makes sense for 10th-graders.
 The PSAT 10 aligns with Colorado Academic Standards (CAS) and with the SAT that students will take in 11th grade.

 The PSAT 10 focuses on the knowledge, skills, and understandings that research has identified as most important for college and career readiness and success.
 In addition to helping sophomores practice for the SAT, it can identify a student’s potential for success in advanced coursework.
 It provides more data than ever before about academic strengths and weaknesses as well as access to potential scholarships.